reubenfirmin/lucifer/README.md

 ### OPEN FILES BY PROCESS
 This is a list of all processes (with associated metadata), along with the count of files opened by that process.
 Note that child processes may have files in common with each other.

+The top 5 most common parent PIDs are highlighted so that you can quickly see groups of associated processes.

 ### OPEN FILES BY TYPE BY USER
 A summary of the number of files, by type, by user.